Skip to content

 ):

-schema_name = schema.general.name
+schema_name = schema.metadata.name

 # Map to the appropriate field based on DB type